 About Good Lab

-Your Role as Communications Officer – Our Story-teller
+Your Responsibilities as Communications Manager—Our Experienced Story-teller

 To Applicants: please send your Cover Letter and Resume with current and expected salary to email@example.com.
 Application with missing information will not be considered.
 Only short-listed candidates will be notified.
 Data collected will be used for recruitment purpose only and personal data of unsuccessful applicants will be destroyed after 12 months.

 We are now looking for a Communications Manager / Communications Officer to take on the important role as story-teller of our impact experiences acquired from different social innovation projects.

 Your Responsibilities as Communications Manager / Communications Officer — Our Experienced Story-teller